Martin-Lndbl/osv_controller/benchmarks/README.md

 ```bash
 python3 measure_alloc.py alloc.conf
 ```
+* In case of merging multiple files into one graph, the ordering of files passed to the `plot.py` script will determine the order of measurements in the graph.
+To keep using wildcards in this scenario. `--format "<python format string>"` may be used to fix the file ordering for your use case.

 ### Benchmarking NVMe driver in currently built kernel
 * The following command will produce a `out` directory a file for each benchmark specified in `nvme.conf`